-In the RI report, the results of the risk assessment were compared to available SCGs using federal and state environmental and public health laws that were identified as potentially ARARs at the site.
+In the RI report, the results of the risk assessment were compared to available

+Standards, Criteria, and Guidance values (SCGs) using federal and state environmental and public health laws that were identified as potentially applicable or relevant and appropriate requirements (ARARs) at the site.
 Chemical specific ARARs are usually health- or risk-based numerical values or methodologies that result in a numerical value when applied to site-specific conditions.
-Also considered were other non-promulgated federal and state advisories and guidance values, referred to as TBCs, and background levels of the contaminants in the absence of TBCs.
+Also considered were other non-promulgated federal and state advisories and guidance values, referred to as To-Be-Considereds (TBCs), and background levels of the contaminants in the absence of TBCs.

 The Selected Remedy alternative applies to soil and sub-slab vapors at the site.
 The Selected Remedy alternative will limit exposure to soil and Sub-slab vapors through the implementation of land use restrictions.
 There is no evidence that chemical concentrations in the soil at this site pose a current or future potential threat to human health or the environment when used for industrial/commercial purposes and when construction within the SVI area is restricted.
-Further, five-year reviews will be performed by the Air Force, in conjunction with the EPA and NYSDEC, to ensure that (1) the Selected Remedy is protective of public health and the environment, (2) future land use is in compliance with the deed restrictions for industrial/commercial use, and (3) the potential for soil vapor intrusion is further evaluated if future construction is performed in the SVI restriction area.
+Further, five-year reviews will be performed by the Air Force, in conjunction with the EPA and NYSDEC, to en sure that (1) the Selected Remedy is protective of public health and the environment, (2) future land use is in compliance with the deed restrictions for industrial/commercial use, and (3) the potential for soil vapor intrusion is further evaluated if future construction is performed in the SVI restriction area.